 Spring Flowering Bulbs

-In addition to the popular favourites such as Narcissus (daffodil) and Tulipa (tulip) there are many more spring-flowering bulbs.
+Besides the popular favourites such as Narcissus (daffodil) and Tulipa (tulip) there are many more spring-flowering bulbs.
 I like to plant Crocus, Hyacinth, Galanthus (snowdrop) Cyclamen, Fritillaria, Iris, Muscari and Scilla.
 There are images below of some of the many spring bulbs.

-If you are buying spring bulbs loose at the garden centre, select those which are of a good size and firm, just as if you were picking onions in the supermarket.
+If you are buying spring bulbs loose at the garden centre, select those which are of a good size and firm, just as if you were picking onions from the supermarket.
 Avoid any that feel soft.

 Plus, do you know you can reuse old compost for spring bulbs?
 No need to splash out on expensive compost- read more here.

-If you are planting a display of spring bulbs, consider the variation flowering times.
-We know snowdrops flower early and Tulips much later, but there's more to it.
+If you are planting a display of spring bulbs, consider the variation of flowering times.
+We know snowdrops flower early and tulips much later, but there's more to it.
 Both Daffodils and Tulips each have a range of flowering times including early, mid-season and late.
-This means if you want certain combinations, say pink tulips with blue forget- me- nots, you will need a late flowering Tulip.
+This means if you want certain combinations, say pink tulips with blue forget- me- nots, you will need a late flowering tulip.
 If you want a combination of red/orange tulip with Daffodil, you will need to check the exact type to ensure they will flower together.

 A quick rule of thumb is to plant all bulbs three times the depth of the type of bulb.
 This means shallower for smaller bulbs, deeper for large bulbs.
 For example, a snowdrop, as a tiny bulb, will be planted quite shallow; a large tulip planting will be deeper around 15cms.
 All Spring-flowering bulbs grow well in containers.
 Plant in layers when precise depth is less important provided, the bulbs are not planted too shallow.
 More about growing daffodils.